Get all the latest data for Alanya

 What's the 12-month outlook for demand in Alanya in 2026?

-As of early 2026, the estimated 12-month demand outlook for residential property in Alanya is stable with a split market, where well-priced apartments in good locations should continue transacting while overpriced stock will sit longer and eventually require discounts to sell.
+As of 2026, the 12-month demand outlook for residential property in Alanya is stable to moderately positive, especially for well-priced apartments in liquid, year-round districts.

 By the way, we also have an update regarding price forecasts in Turkey.